global-input/media-player-control-example/README.md

 npm run start
 ```

-And then install the [Global Input App](https://globalinput.co.uk/) on your mobile and scan the QR code displayed using the mobile app.
+And then scan the QR code displayed with your [Global Input App](https://globalinput.co.uk/) on your mobile.